noelwelsh/making-eyes/index.markdown

 ## News

+- *0.3.3* Update many sections.
+Finish most of service combinators and most of concurrency
 - *0.3.2* Finish bijections section.
 Start on service combinators.
 - *0.3.1* Due to popular demand, donations are accepted on the [about](about.html) page.
 - *0.3* Start on Request Handler chapter.
 Cover bijections.